deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 ![](figures/figures_19_4.png)

-> 🔼 The figure shows synthetic images generated from ImageNet-LT with various image guidance levels and random seeds, illustrating the spectrum of synthetic-to-real data.
+> 🔼 The figure shows synthetic images generated with various image guidance levels and random seeds, illustrating the spectrum from prototypical to high-fidelity images.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Synthetic generation with various image guidance and random seeds based on ImageNet-LT.